ufs-community/ufs-weather-model/doc/UsersGuide/source/InputsOutputs.rst

 The files for global configurations are listed and described in :numref:`Table %s <WW3_FixFiles>` for GFSv16 setup and :numref:`Table %s <WW3_FixFilesp>` for single grid configurations.
 The model definitions for wave grid(s) including spectral and directional resolutions, time steps, numerical scheme and parallelization algorithm, the physics parameters, boundary conditions and grid definitions are stored in binary mod_def files.
 The aforementioned parameters are defined in ww3_grid.inp.<grd> and the ww3_grid executables generates the binary mod_def.<grd> files.

-The WW3 version number in mod_def.<grd> files should be consistent with version of the code in ufs-weather-model. createmoddefs/creategridfiles.sh can be used in order to generate the mod_def.<grd> files, using ww3_grid.inp.<grd>, using the WW3 version in ups-weather-model.
+The WW3 version number in mod_def.<grd> files should be consistent with version of the code in ufs-weather-model. createmoddefs/creategridfiles.sh can be used in order to generate the mod_def.<grd> files, using ww3_grid.inp.<grd>, using the WW3 version in ufs-weather-model.
 In order to do it, the path to the location of the ufs-weather-model  (UFSMODELDIR), the path to generated mod_def.<grd> outputs (OUTDIR), the path to input ww3_grid.inp.<grd> files (SRCDIR) and the path to the working directory for log files (WORKDIR) should be defined.

 .. _WW3_FixFiles: